 - Admitted participants are required to register themselves in the temporary study abroad placeholder course, ARTSSCI 5797.
 Specific registration instructions will be provided in the OIA letter of acceptance.

 The Department of Spanish and Portuguese has reviewed and pre-approved specific courses for this program.
-Schedule an appointment with Jessica Gatts (614-292-8485) to:
+Please call 614.292.8485 to schedule an appointment to:

 - Consult your major advisor regarding course selection and complete the credit evaluation process with the appropriate academic department(s).